winstonparker/gas-station-finder/README.md

 # Gas Station Finder
-This application uses the Driver First Framework to locate gas stations in the NGI Emulator.
+This application uses the Driver First Framework and the NGI Emulator to locate gas stations near a driver.

 ## Functionality
 * List gas stations in the area